FontBureau/Opentype-1.8-Axis-Proposal/glossary/index.md

 “spacing,” or “background.”</dd>

 <dt id='weight'>Weight</dt>
 <dd>The proportion of black to white within the characters in a font.
-The overall effect of
-the typeface: light, medium, bold, heavy, etc. A parameter that can be varied along the weight axis of a variable font.
-Weight may be added by increasing the thickness of only the thick strokes, or of all the strokes in a character depending on design class.</dd>
+The overall effect of the typeface often described with words ike: light, medium, bold, heavy, etc. A parameter that can be varied along the "wght" axis of a variable font.
+Weight may be added by increasing the thickness of only the thick strokes, or of all the strokes in a character depending on design class.
+In most design classes, the weight is reduced slightly along with the width to produced the same weight as the normal width, and the opposite, weight increases slightly along with width.
+Weights of a font family should share the same angles in diagonal strokes and curvatures if the optical size and width are the same.</dd>

 <dt id='width'>Width</dt>
 <dd>The proportion of horizontal to vertical space taken up by the characters in a font.
 The